Network Infrastructure Challenges for Global Livestream Operations

 | Korea | KT, SK Broadband, LG U+ | KT #1 market share |

-Core Principle: Choose the top 1-2 ISPs by market share in your target region.
-Higher market share means more IP samples in platform databases and lower false-positive rates.
+Core Selection Principle: Prioritize the top 1-2 ISPs by market share in your target region.
+Higher market share means a larger sample of that ISP's IPs in platform trust databases, reducing false-positive risk.

-RESIP supports precise ISP-level filtering — select your target ISP at purchase to ensure you receive the highest-trust IP addresses available.
+RESIP supports precise ISP-level filtering, allowing enterprises to specify target market carriers at purchase to ensure they receive the highest-trust IP allocations available.

-For TikTok livestream operators based in mainland China, latency is the biggest pain point.
-Standard international routes typically add 200-400ms of delay, causing noticeable stream lag and poor interactive experience.
+For livestream operations pushing streams from the Asia-Pacific region to global markets, network latency represents the most significant bottleneck affecting user experience.
+Standard international routes typically introduce 200-400ms of delay, causing noticeable stream lag and degraded interactive experience.

 |---|---|---|---|---|